Modern Languages and Literatures

 SPAN 390: Internship

 On-site training in spoken and written Spanish at businesses or other organizations abroad and in Chicago.
-(Under the Forester Fundamental Curriculum, this course meets the Experiential Learning requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Experiential Learning.)

 SPAN 400: Women's Voices in Latin America

 An author, thinker, movement, or group of works studied in depth.
 All work in Spanish.
 This course will examine the role of women in Hispanic culture.
 Important figures such as La Malinche, Sor Juana Ines de la Cruz, and Eva Peron as well as the fiction, poetry, and films of Rosario Castellanos, Clarice Lispector, Gabriela Mistral, Isabel Allende, Rigoberta Menchu, Maria Luisa Bember, and Alicia Steimberg will be studied.
 Prerequisite: Two 300-level Spanish courses, including SPAN 300 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: LNAM 400, GSWS 400